Go Back

 Echinacea and Rose Hip Tincture

-There are many varieties of echinacea out there, so it is important to note that Echinacea Purpurea and Echinacea Angustifolia are the ones traditionally used in herbal medicine and have the most potency.
+There are many varieties of echinacea, so it is important to note that Echinacea Purpurea and Echinacea Angustifolia are the ones traditionally used in herbal medicine and have the most potency.
+Please note: this method of making tinctures and glycerites uses dried herbs.
+There is a different method for fresh herbs.

 Print Recipe